Unified Medical Language System® (UMLS®)

 Technical Process and Development

-NLM wants to understand the technical aspects of your source.
+NLM wants to understand the technical aspects of your vocabulary.

-- Is the source available in a well-structured, computable electronic format?
+- Is the vocabulary available in a well-structured, computable electronic format?

 (NLM cannot accept printed publications, nor convert them.)